Australian families of eruption victims attend Whakaari memorial

 “I join the previous speakers in recognising those whose lives were lost and the families who grieve their loss, those who live with injuries and those survivors who deal with the loss of loved ones.
 This group of people have become known by the collective term, the Whakaari Whānau, the families and individuals whose lives change in an instant.”

-Luca acknowledged “the courageous and selfless civic leadership” of the mayor at the time of the eruption, Judy Turner, who was also in attendance at the memorial.
+Luca acknowledged “the courageous and selfless civic leadership” of the mayor at the time of the eruption, Judy Turner, who was also at the memorial ceremony.

 “Being the one the community looked to at such an exceptional time and the relentless local, national and international media interest were just part of the tremendous pressure the mayor had to bear.”